Another World (TV series): Spin-offs

 The show spawned two spin-offs: Somerset (1970–1976) and Texas (1980–1982).
 (In 1970, the two shows were known as Another World: Bay City and Another World: Somerset before reverting to their unique names.)
 One primetime special aired in 1992: Another World: Summer Desire.

 A "viewer-directed," text-based continuation of the series called Another World Today existed online, initially sanctioned by TeleNext Media, the production arm of Procter & Gamble.

 Airtimes

 While individual NBC affiliates had the right to air any show whenever they wished, most of the affiliates (almost all of them, in the earlier days of television) aired the show when it would be transmitted to the network's direct affiliates.

+On March 5, 1979, the show moved to 90 minutes, making it the first US soap opera to do so.
+The show moved back to 60 minutes on August 1, 1980.

 In the mid-to-late 1990s, when Another World was in its final ratings slump, many affiliates swapped Another Worlds time slot with Days of Our Lives, which usually aired an hour earlier.
 Other affiliates transferred Another World to their morning schedule.
 One station, KXAS, aired Another World on a different local channel (KXTX) that had a programming and promotion agreement with KXAS, for a time in the late 1990s.

 The network aired the show at the following times throughout its history: